BioThinkLab/CRESCENT/README.md

 ## Conducting Analysis
 * Create a new directory (with any name you like, suppose it's "EXAMPLE") under `Data/input` to store the files used for a single analysis.
-* change paramarpers in `run.py` in your demand, major para and its option, meaning in the following.
+* change parameters in the head of `run.py` , major parameters are in the following.
   * `project_name`: same as the name of the directory you put input file.
   * `mutation_type`: the mutation type you want to analyse, can only be `"amp"` or `"del"`, which means amplification and deletion.
-  * `classification_threshold`:The decision threshold used to convert predicted probabilities into binary class labels.
+  * `classification_threshold`:The decision threshold used to convert predicted probabilities into binary class labels, default=0.5.

 * after changing parameter above, run `run.py` and it will go automatically.
 The final result will be in `/Main_pack/run/result`
  ## C++ Compilation (Auto & Manual)